arnolddevos/ceproc/language.md

 The aim here is to develop a version of datalog that continuously reacts to facts as they are observed in the environment.
 The goals are replaced by actions applied to the environment.

-One challenge is that datalog is a purely delarative language.
+One challenge is that datalog is a purely declarative language.
 Facts may be derived in any order or any number of times from the same input.
 This is addressed by making the concept of time explicit in facts and rules.

 # The Time Dimension